AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-Omega-Categories-Made-Easy.md

 Incidently, it is possible to present globular ω-categories in a biased manner.
 We'd need to define two infinite families of composition and identity operations for every direction in every dimension.
 This is done, for instance, in
  - [Steps toward the weak higher category of weak higher categories in the globular setting](http://cgasa.sbu.ac.ir/article_11180_b13cacfd9afe5780932141c269d0add6.pdf)

+I suppose I should also state somewhere that, throughout this presentation, I've been using globes as my [fundamental shape](https://ncatlab.org/nlab/show/geometric+shape+for+higher+structures).
+In most publications on higher categories, simplices are used instead.
+I do think what I've described here could be done with simplices, though I'm not sure how to define the pasting scheme contexts.
+Globes are by far the simplest shape, so using anything else makes things fundamentally more complex.
+However, some operations, particularly those close in geometry to other geometric shapes, are easier to work with using other shapes.

 Lastly, I'd like to make a point about free theorems, functors, and natural transformations.
 After all this higher-category stuff became intuitive, some properties of structure-preserving maps became obvious special cases of cell properties in higher categories.
 Functors `F : C → D` have the property that, given a morphism between objects `a` and `b` in the category `C`, we have a morphism between `F(a)` and `F(b)`.
 Functors are just morphisms in `Cat`, the category of categories.
 Objects are morphisms from the unit category, `𝟙`, to the object `C` in `Cat`.
 Morphisms in `C` are then 2-cells between maps between `𝟙` and `C`.
 We can define the functor map as an operation out of the context defined by the pasting scheme